AIAppliedUK/sg-identity-techdocs/src/getting-started.md

 ### PKCE (Proof Key for Code Exchange)

-- **Always required** for all authorization requests
+- **Always required** for all authorisation requests
-- Protects against authorization code interception attacks
+- Protects against authorisation code interception attacks
 - Must use SHA256 method (`S256`)

 ### State Parameter Validation

-- **Generate unique state** for each authorization request
+- **Generate unique state** for each authorisation request
 - **Validate on callback** - reject if missing or incorrect
 - **Store securely** during the authentication flow